junh1024/junh1024-Documents/Music/G# is the most emotional key for Anime music.md

 Instrumentation
 ---
-Reading the spotify article, the reason why G, D and C are popular is cuz they're easy to play on Piano & Guitar, which are common instruments in Pop music.
+Reading the spotify article, the reason why G, D and C are popular is since they're easy to play on Piano & Guitar, which are common instruments in Pop music.
 Looking at my songs above, I see a lot of vocals, synths, some piano & strings, but not a lot of guitar.
 So I take it that G# is hard for guitar.
 Vocals & synths (especially computers) is probably easy to play in any key.
 G# on Piano is annoying, but doable.
 I don't play violin so I looked up "how hard is g# key on violin" & I found [this dude](https://www.youtube.com/watch?v=0qY_UlM7kYU).
 He makes it look easy, but IDK if thats the case IRL, so u/ZeroFPS_hk I'd like your input.
 I think strings & piano influence how emotional a song is.

 Conclusion
 ---